 One way for you to retain some level of control over these complex issues and protect your interests in case of a divorce is to enter into a prenuptial agreement with your future spouse.
 These pre-marital contracts carry the force of law and can work to preserve assets, answer questions concerning alimony, and even divide financial assets and debts in the event of divorce.
 In addition, a prenup could set newlyweds off on the right foot before their marriage creates any legal bonds.

-A Marietta prenuptial agreements lawyer could help you better understand these contracts and how they could protect your future.
+A Marietta prenuptial agreements lawyer can help you better understand these contracts and how they could protect your future.
 Working with a detail-oriented family attorney could be the best way to identify your goals and author an agreement that meets all your needs.

 A simple way to imagine prenuptial agreements is to think of them as contracts.
 Prior to getting married, the two parties put in writing what is to be done if that marriage ends in a divorce.
-In the meantime, this agreement can serve as guidance for various smaller issues that may crop up during their union.
+In the meantime, this agreement can serve as guidance for various smaller issues that may come up during their union.

-Common topics addressed in prenuptial agreements include:
+Common topics addressed in pre-marital contracts include:

-For instance, Marietta courts would not consider any property brought into the marriage as belonging to both parties, but a couple would be considered joint owners of anything acquired during the marriage itself.
+For instance, local courts would not consider any property brought into the marriage as belonging to both parties, but a couple would be considered joint owners of anything acquired during the marriage itself.
 A home, a car, or anything else of value that both parties purchase together would be subject to equitable distribution.

 However, a prenuptial contract could render this process moot.
 If the two parties enter a prenup that makes a preemptive and fair decision on how to resolve these issues, the court would likely consider the matter settled.
 This can serve to greatly shorten any potential divorce case, saving both parties thousands of dollars and a great deal of stress.